 Like other speakers in the Klipsch Reference Premiere line, the RP-260f sports an elegant yet practical design.
 Measuring 39.6 by 9 by 17.65 inches and a mass weight of 49.5 pounds, these speakers come with an MDF cabinet with a brushed polymer veneer finish that adds a more modern aesthetic appearance to the device.
 It also features a strong, flexible, and removable grille that attaches magnetically for superior reduction of high-frequency diffraction.

 The Klipsch RP-280f is the largest speaker in the Klipsch Reference Premiere series.
 With dimensions of 43.2 by 10.5 by 16.4 inches and a total weight of 62.5 pounds, this speaker is available in three different colors.
-It comes with an MDF cabinet with polymer veneer finish, and the speaker itself is angled backward and placed on a pedestal, a few inches from the ground, to give it a more powerful sound performance and sufficient support.
+It comes with an MDF cabinet with a polymer veneer finish, and the speaker itself is angled backward and placed on a pedestal, a few inches from the ground, to give it a more powerful sound performance and sufficient support.
 The speaker also has a magnetic grille at its front panel.

 Performance/ sound quality: